 If you need to change the visitation schedule, the provider cannot do that for you.
 You will need to ask the court to change the visitation order.
 To assist you in filing the proper paperwork with the court, contact your lawyer or the family law facilitator in your court.

 You may also ask Family Court Services to assist if both parents are willing to meet with a mediator.
 A court mediator can assist you in reaching an agreement that changes the visitation schedule.
 Your agreement can then be filed in court and become an order.
 Call your Family Court Services office to schedule an appointment.

 Supervised visitation can be difficult and uncomfortable at times.
 Often there are hurt and angry feelings toward the other parent.
 It may also seem impossible to have a positive attitude about supervised visitation.
 Remember that both of you care about your children and that children benefit from having 2 parents in their lives whenever possible.

 You can visit the Supervised Visitation Network website for more information about supervised visitation and related services.
+You can also find informatoin at the California Association of Supervised Visitation Service Providers.
 Additional supervised visitation information may be found at the following related links: